Last Updated on

-“You’ve been chewed up and spat out by the jungle” my friend joked as I prepared to leave Ometepe.
+“You’ve been chewed up and spat out by the jungle” my friend joked as I prepared to leave Ometepe in Nicaragua.
 And the next morning, dragging my exhausted body downhill in the darkness to catch the 5:30am bus, it really felt like she was right.

 It had only been a week, although it felt far longer.
 A week of living on the basic but beautiful El Zopilote eco farm in the forest on Isla Ometepe, with a dawn chorus of rioting howler monkeys and a nightly orchestra of humming insects.
 A week of winding jungle paths and dreamy sunsets and cold outdoor showers surrounded by bright blue birds.

 In that week I’d lost numerous possessions, and collected injuries and bug bites like Pokemon cards.
 My legs were laced with grazes from stumbling on the slippery jungle paths every time I inevitably forgot my torch in the night.
 I was tired, unwashed, dishevelled.
 I was being spat out by the jungle.
 Yet still I dragged my feet, desperately reluctant to leave.

 Many places I’ve been have wormed their beautiful way into my soul.
 And Ometepe was one of those magical, intoxicating places that irrevocably etched itself into my heart.
 An island in the middle of a lake so large it seemed more like a sea, shaped by two volcanoes and draped in some mysterious quality of almost impossible natural beauty.